iot-uca/front-end/README.md

 > *Name origin*: TBD

-With Apollo, we aim to provide a simple, light-weight, powerfull platform to explote and interact with Cosmos.
+With Telescope, we aim to provide a simple, light-weight, powerfull platform to explore and interact with Cosmos.

 > Structural Projects